 Thomas P.M.
 Barnett

-- Acting as Chief Analyst for the online strategic community & "massively multiplayer online consultancy" Wikistrat Ltd.;
+- Chief Analyst (part-time) for the online strategic community & crowdsourced consultancy Wikistrat Inc.;

 Barnett completed his "Pentagon's New Map" trilogy with the volumes, "Blueprint for Action: A Future Worth Creating" (2005), and "Great Powers: America and the World After Bush" (2009).
-Dr. Barnett holds a PhD in political science from Harvard University.
-He is based in Indianapolis, Indiana, and travels the world giving speeches and conducting his strategy work with both private- and public-sector enterprises.
+Dr. Barnett holds a PhD in political science from Harvard University (1990).
+He is based in Madison, Wisconsin, and travels the world giving speeches and conducting his strategy work with both private- and public-sector enterprises.